-Burning these natural substances in their true form is not only better for your mind, body and spirituality, but it makes for a fresher and less harsh home scent.
+Natural incense involves the burning of pure botanicals, essential oils, and/or resins in an oil warmer.
+Burning these natural substances together is not only better for your mind, body and spirituality, but it makes for a fresher and less harsh home scent.

 What Makes Natural Incense Our Favourite?

-On a cold and winters night we burn a blend of spiced and sweet botanicals to bring warmth and comfort.
-And on a spring morning we burn floral and fresh leaves and petals.
-This brings a bit of the fresh outdoors into your home!
+On a cold winter's night, we burn a blend of spiced and sweet botanicals, resins, and essential oils, to bring a sense of warmth and comfort to the cold air.
+And on a sunny, spring morning, we burn floral and fresh leaves and petals, to brighten our home.

-What are the Spiritual Benefits of Burning Natural Incense?
+What are the Spiritual Benefits of Burning Incense?